 Canapés with soft cheese, peas, asparagus and spring onions

-I have to admit to love serving canapés.
-These open-faced sandwiches are a delight, and if made well, set an elegant tone for the rest of the meal.
+I have to admit to loving serving canapés.
+These open-faced sandwiches are a delight and, if made well, set an elegant tone for the rest of the meal.

-The concept of smørrebrod is popular in Denmark, Norway and Sweden.
-The region has literally 1000's of variations of this dish.
-I have been to restaurants for the traditional serving of this meal, about 50 toppings, loads of variations on rye, other breads and crackers, I was almost dizzy with the combinations and varieties.
-It was truely a sight to behold.
+The concept of smørrebrod is popular in Denmark, Norway, and Sweden.
+The region has literally thousands of variations of this dish.
+I have been to restaurants for the traditional serving of this meal, which has about 50 toppings, loads of variations on rye, other breads, and crackers.
+I was almost dizzy with the combinations and varieties.
+It was truly a sight to behold.

-This is a rather simple vegetarian version of the dish.
-The cheese serves as the base and the asparagus and peas blend in beautifully.
-Of course , I love everything asparagus, so these small bites were wonderful over drinks with friends.
+This is a relatively simple vegetarian version of the dish.
+The cheese serves as the base, and the asparagus and peas blend in beautifully.
+Of course, I love everything asparagus, so these small bites were wonderful over drinks with friends.
 These are super healthy but delicious.

-This is a small volume that deals exclusively with smørrebrød, in all its variations.
-From the traditional versions to newer contemporary recipes, these sandwiches are delicious and beautiful.
-You will see me cook from here agin soon.
+This small volume deals exclusively with smørrebrød in all its variations.
+These sandwiches are delicious and beautiful, and they come in all varieties, from traditional versions to newer contemporary recipes.
+You will see me cook from here again soon.

 For more recipes from this cookbook, click here.